Impact 2025

 LPM Music - WFPK

 WFPK follows a Triple A, or Adult Album Alternative, format.
 Triple A is a traditionally male, white format, but we’re doing intentional work to redefine the music mix in Louisville.
 The following data represents a one-week period of WFPK programming.
 We worked with 12 categories and assigned some of the songs to more than one category, which is why some categories do not total 100.
 For instance, if the group was a duo/trio and each performer played a prominent role, we assigned categories to all members.
 If the song was performed by a band, we focused on the lead singer because that person is most visible and representative to the audience.
-The following results reflect a total of 2,661 song spins from the one-week period.

 Spins by Race